SEKE: Specialised Experts for Keyword Extraction: Introduction

 \section{Introduction}

-Keyword extraction is crucial for efficiently summarizing, indexing, and retrieving relevant information from large textual corpora, making it one of the most fundamental NLP tasks \cite{song2023survey}.
-Automatically extracting keywords is defined as the automatic extraction of words that represent crucial semantic aspects of the text.
-While the first automated solutions have been proposed more than two decades ago \citep{tumey1999learning,mihalcea2004textrank}, the task is far from solved, and the scientific community is still actively trying to improve the performance of the keyword extractors, proposing several new algorithms in recent years (see Section \ref{sec:related_works} for details).
+Keyword extraction, i.e., extraction of words that represent crucial semantic aspects of the text, is crucial for efficiently summarizing, indexing, and retrieving relevant information from large textual corpora, making it one of the most fundamental NLP tasks \cite{song2023survey}.
+While the first automated solutions have been proposed more than two decades ago \citep{tumey1999learning,mihalcea2004textrank,hulth2003improved}, the task is far from solved, and the scientific community is still actively trying to improve the performance of the keyword extractors (see Section \ref{sec:related_works} for details).

-Recently, the so-called foundation models have completely revolutionised the way natural language processing (NLP) is done, and the development of large language models (LLMs) has enabled task-agnostic architectures to solve downstream NLP tasks in a zero-shot fashion without the need for labelled data \cite{brown2020language}.
-These breakthroughs have been enabled by the integration of novel training regimes and architectural components, such as Low-Rank Adaptation (LoRA) \cite{hu2021lora} and Mixture of Experts (MoE) \cite{jacobs1991adaptive}, which make models more efficient, while requiring less computational resources.

-While these components have been successfully employed in an unsupervised language model setting with abundant data, there are less studies exploring their effectiveness in a supervised setting with much fewer resources.
-The main reason for this is that these components were developed with a specific objective of improving the scalability of the models \cite{shazeer2017outrageously} and therefore their effect on the performance of the models is somewhat neglected or measured only indirectly, that is, studies focus on how the use of these components allows for greater scalability, which in turn leads to performance gains.
+Recently, the so-called foundation models have completely revolutionised the way natural language processing (NLP) is done, and the development of large language models (LLMs) has enabled task-agnostic architectures to solve downstream NLP tasks in a zero-shot fashion without the need for labelled data \citep{brown2020language}.
+While recent related studies \citep{martinez2023chatgpt,luo2023enhancing} and experiments conducted in this study show that LLMs' keyword extraction performance is still not comparable to specialised supervised approaches, their zero-shot performance nevertheless remains impressive.
+It was made possible, to a large extent, by the integration of novel training regimes and architectural components, such as Low-Rank Adaptation (LoRA) \cite{hu2021lora} and Mixture of Experts (MoE) \cite{jacobs1991adaptive}, which make models more efficient, while requiring fewer computational resources.
+While these components have been successfully employed in an unsupervised language modelling setting with abundant data, there are less studies exploring their effectiveness in a supervised setting with much fewer resources.
+The main reason for this is that these components were developed with a specific objective of improving the scalability of the models \cite{shazeer2017outrageously} and therefore their effect on the performance is somewhat neglected or measured only indirectly, that is, studies focus on how the use of these components allows for greater scalability, which in turn leads to performance gains.